 The security of our nation’s railway infrastructure is essential.
 Trains keep America running, and a good railway surveillance system can help keep them moving and free from harm.
 From the physical protection of railway infrastructure to the technology that safeguards systems and information, we must protect our railways from threats and dangers.
 Using railway security measures like surveillance systems can help railway carriers accomplish this goal.
+With that being said, the need for critical infrastructure surveillance continues to grow.

 What is Railway Infrastructure?